asousadias/asd_OpenMusic_patches/README.md

 Antonio de SOUSA DIAS<br>
 a.sousadias@belasartes.ulisboa.pt

-(continuous update)
+## Description:

-Patches programmed in Open Music exploring several compotion techniques, or musical analysis by synthesis.
+Patches programmed in Open Music exploring several compotion techniques, or musical analysis by synthesis.<br>
+NOTE: this is a working in progress, continuous update.

 ## Operation Mode
 Drag the folders to the Open music Workspace.
-Although these patches work as subpatches, I've added a complete patch with no dependencies - all patches are abstractions in order to garatee you should allways understand the connections.
+Although these patches work as subpatches, I've added a complete patch with no dependencies - all patches are abstractions in order to garatee you should allways understand the connections.<br>
 Enjoy.

 ## Patch List
 - asd_OM_glosaFigurs - it generates a set of melodic figures resulting from the analysis of two motifs, recapturing the idea of glosa.